tvh0021/aweSOM/joss/paper.md

 ## SOM

 `POPSOM` was developed as a single-threaded, stochastic training algorithm with advanced visualization capabilites built-in.
 However, due to this single-threaded nature, the algorithm does not scale well with large datasets.
 For astrophysics applications such as in high-resolution simulations, where $N \gtrsim 10^6$, `POPSOM` is unable to complete the training process as the dimensionality of the input data increases due to its much higher memory usage.
-As a demonstration, we generated a mock dataset with $N = 10^6$ and $F = 6$, then trained it on a SOM lattice of $X = 63$, and $Y = 32$, where $X, Y$ are the dimensions of the lattice using both `aweSOM` and `POPSOM`.
+As a demonstration, we generated a mock dataset with $N = 10^6$ and $F = 6$ dimensions, then trained it on a SOM lattice of $X = 63$, and $Y = 32$, where $X, Y$ are the dimensions of the lattice using both `aweSOM` and `POPSOM`.
 We used one Intel Icelake node with 64 cores and 1 TB memory for this test. `aweSOM` took $\approx 200$ s and consumed $\approx 450$ MB of memory to complete the training and clustering, while `POPSOM` took $\approx 2200$ s and consumed $\approx 600$ GB of system memory at its peak.

 To combat these challenges, we rewrite `POPSOM` using more modern `NumPy` functions whenever the lattice (which is a 3D array) is updated.
 This legacy implementation was originally written in R, then translated to Python, so there are numerous instances where the algorithm could be optimized.
-Furthermore, for the steps where parallelization could be leveraged, we integrate `Numba` to take advantage of its Just-In-Time (JIT) compiler and simple parallelization of loops.
+Furthermore, for the steps where parallelization could be leveraged, we integrate `Numba` [@numba] to take advantage of its Just-In-Time (JIT) compiler and simple parallelization of loops.
 These optimizations translate to up to $20\times$ faster mapping of cluster labels to the input data, and up to $10\times$ faster training time.

-The left hand side of \autoref{fig:sce_scaling} shows a graph of the performance between `aweSOM` and `POPSOM` given a range of $N$ and two values of $F$. `POPSOM` is slightly faster than `aweSOM` for $N \lesssim 10^4$, although both complete their training very quickly.
+The left hand side of \autoref{fig:sce_scaling} shows a graph of the performance between `aweSOM` and `POPSOM` given a range of $N$ and $F$. `POPSOM` is slightly faster than `aweSOM` for $N \lesssim 10^4$, although both complete their training very quickly.
 At $N \gtrsim 5 \times 10^5$, `aweSOM` is consistently faster than `POPSOM` by roughly a factor of $10$.
+Most importantly, `POPSOM` fails to complete its clusters mapping for $N > 10^6, F > 4$ because the memory buffer (1 TB) was exceeded.

 ## SCE